notescs/notes/C-CPP-OOPS-for-Interviews/README.md

 Derv2
 ```

-Prepend `virtual` keyword to the function definition => virtual function.
+Prepend `virtual` keyword to the function definition → virtual function.

-The rule is that the compiler selects the function based on the contents of `ptr`, not type.
-Type is used in non-virtual case.
+The rule is that the compiler selects the function based on the contents of `ptr`,
+not type.
+Type is used in *non-virtual* case.

 Here the compiler does not know what class the contents of `ptr` may contain.
+It
-It may content address of an object of the `Derv1` class or of the `Derv2` class.
-At runtime, this is decided on the basis of content.
-When it is known what class is pointed to by `ptr`, the appropriate version is called.
-This is known as **Late Binding**.
+may content address of an object of the `Derv1` class or of the `Derv2` class.
+At
+runtime, this is decided on the basis of content.
+When it is known what class is
+pointed to by `ptr`, the appropriate version is called.
+This is known as **Late
+Binding**.

 ## Pure Virtual Functions

-Another usage for virtual functions is when we cannot or we don’t want to implement a method for parent class.
+Another usage for virtual functions is when we cannot, or we don’t want to
+implement a method for parent class.

 ```cpp